Facility Usage

 External (Non-University) Organizations

-Outside companies and agencies may NOT make reservations directly through Event Planning Services (EPS).
+Outside companies and agencies may NOT make reservations directly through Event Management .

-Only companies recruiting approved by University Career Center may book rooms, but not tabling spaces.
-Interested organizations must first submit a request to the Career Center who will then work with EPS.
+Only companies recruiting through the University Career Center may book rooms, but not tabling spaces.
+Interested organizations must first submit a request to the Career Center who will then work with Event Management.

-State and federal agencies may occasionally hold functions in EPS Spaces, but these approvals are made on a case-by-case basis.
+State and federal agencies may occasionally hold functions in Event Management Spaces, but these approvals are made on a case-by-case basis.

-Other non-University entities must coordinate with a department or conference services to reserve spaces.
+Other non-University entities must coordinate with a University department, conference services, or a student organization to reserve spaces.

 1.3 - Making reservations

-For Large Event Spaces (Newcomb Ballroom, South Meeting Room, Commonwealth Room, Ampitheater, South Lawn, etc.), requests must be submitted AT LEAST 14 DAYS PRIOR TO YOUR EVENT DATE.
+For Large Event Spaces (Newcomb Ballroom, South Meeting Room, Commonwealth Room, Ampitheater, Lower Lawn, etc.), requests must be submitted AT LEAST 14 DAYS PRIOR TO YOUR EVENT DATE.

 For meeting and conference room spaces, requests must be submitted AT LEAST 3 DAYS PRIOR TO YOUR EVENT DATE.